mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/setup-navigation/kotlin.md

 }
 ```

-> **NOTE** You can also copy the above code snippet to clipboard, select `messaging` package in Android Studio and paste it - this will create `BackPressHandler.kt` file containing above code.

 ### Create `NavManager` object

 `NavManager` object will allow to navigate directly from `ViewModel` by storing reference to navigation controller.